hinto-janai/festival/daemon/mdbook/src/api-stability.md

 These rules will apply until a potential `v2.0.0` breaking release.

 ## `festival-cli`
-`festivald` and `festival-cli`'s versions are tied together to represent their compatability.
+`festivald` and `festival-cli`'s versions are tied together to represent their compatibility.

 `festivald` will be able to (fully) respond to `festival-cli` as long as `festivald`'s:
 - Major version is the same